 Following is the difference between digital and traditional bookkeeping explained categorically:

 The most obvious difference between traditional and digital bookkeeping is the speed of operations.
 With bookkeeping software, data remains saved permanently and it is easy to recall/retrieve data as opposed to manual bookkeeping where you have to flip hundreds of pages.

 In business, they say ‘Time is money’.
 The profitability of a business depends on how efficient it is.
-With digital bookkeeping, you track debits and credits in real-time.
-Also, you can generate reports in just a few minutes that otherwise would have taken weeks time.
+With digital bookkeeping, you track debits and credits in real time.
+Also, you can generate reports in just a few minutes that otherwise would have taken weeks.

 The apex management team of a company relies on financial reports so data accuracy is given the utmost importance in bookkeeping.
 Thanks to digital bookkeeping, now you don’t have to worry about the accuracy of complex calculations, software will take care of it.

 In traditional accounting, numbers have to be moved from one page to the next, financial statements are manually compiled and in case of errors, many hours will be spent finding and correcting the errors.

 With digital bookkeeping, this problem can be solved.
 Bookkeeping software automatically calculates and adjusts the entry based on the input provided.
 This is why we say ‘Traditional bookkeeping is a thing of the past”.

 You never know when the order book of a company will grow multifold so a company always looks for a scalable option.
 In this case, digital bookkeeping is scalable.
 In conventional bookkeeping, when turnover increases, employees get overwhelmed due to a sudden increase in workload, and paperwork piles up too.

 The proper organization of information makes data retrieval easier.
 If you want to know if a particular bill is cleared or not then you just need to check the status of the expense in the system, while in traditional bookkeeping the same process gets tiresome.